Roundup Weed Killer

 Part of Monsanto’s revenue comes from genetically engineering and marketing “Roundup Ready” crops.
 These plants resist Roundup herbicides and continue to flourish as the herbicide kills nearby weeds.

 Clearly, Monsanto has an interest in fighting allegations that its product is carcinogenic to humans, and has a further interest to keep Roundup on the market to continue to market its Roundup-resistant plants.

 People who are considering filing a claim against Monsanto must prove they developed cancer due to exposure to Roundup.
 A documented medical history as well as a documented history of exposure to Roundup can help bolster these claims.

-Bringing a case against Monsanto is difficult and one you should not attempt alone without legal representation.
+A against Monsanto is difficult and one you should not attempt alone without legal representation.
 Monsanto is a large, multi-national company worth billions of dollars.
 It has its own robust legal team to defend against lawsuits alleging a link between Roundup and cancer.
 The company is already fighting allegations that its product causes cancer and will continue to do so as plaintiffs file more lawsuits.

 If you or a loved one developed cancer you believe is related to exposure to Roundup, make sure you have legal help.
 Call (914) 200-0013 for help finding a lawyer who can answer your questions, evaluate your case, investigate your claim, and file your lawsuit to fight for the compensation you deserve.